ironboy/lia-presentation/documentation.md

 (Note: *Don't* use Marp the VSC extension command "Export slide deck" - it doesn't give as good results as **npm run make**.)

-# Documentation of the Mrs maper code base
+# Documentation of the Mrs Marper code base

 The **Mrs Marper** code base can be found in the **make** folder.
 ## __settings.js